 Located at Singapore’s centre, Bishan-Ang Mo Kio Park stretches from Bishan Road to the Upper Thomson area.
-With manicured lawns and different landscapes, it is a popular place for outings and activities.
+With wide lawns and different landscapes, it is a popular place for outings and activities.

-The park is split into 2 areas by Marymount Road, namely River Plains in the East and Pond Gardens closer to Upper Thomson Road.
+The park is divided into two halves by Marymount Road, namely River Plains in the East and Pond Gardens closer to Upper Thomson Road.

-Pond Garden may be less crowded than River Plains but it is no less pretty.
+Pond Gardens may be less crowded than River Plains but it is no less pretty.
 Here, you will be able to find two of Bishan-Ang Mo Kio Park’s three playgrounds.

-A naturalised river which feeds into the Kallang River runs through the park, uniting the two halves.
+A naturalised river, the upper reaches of the Kallang River, runs through the park, uniting the two halves.

 With its sheer size and picturesque scenery, Bishan-Ang Mo Kio Park is a popular hotspot for family outings and outdoor gatherings.

-Here are 6 things you can see and do at Bishan-Ang Mo Kio Park with friends and family.
+Here are some things you can see and do at Bishan-Ang Mo Kio Park with friends and family.